cornell-colab/SGFDH-2020/W3. Tabular Data: Clearning + Exploration/W3 Game Plan.md

 ### Before the Session

 * **Download and Install** [OpenRefine 3.3](https://openrefine.org/download.html)
 Find detailed instructions for installation on this [OpenRefine Github page](https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions).
 (Scroll down to the section with separate instructions for Windows and Macs.)
+Email Eliza with any problems or questions.

 * **Download the datasets linked above** and store them together in a folder that on your machine that you can find easily. *(Note: I will add the datasets to download by Tuesday evening.
 It will take just a few minutes to download them, which can be done anytime up to and including the very start of class on Wednesday.
 Thanks for your patience!)*